Skip to main content

 What you will study

-To earn the Master of Business (Strategic Procurement), students must complete at least three core courses in addition to five other courses.
+To earn the Master of Business (Strategic Procurement), students must complete 48 units of credit or eight courses.
+Each course is worth six units of credit.

 • Strategic Management